Find the Best Car Seat Brands

 - Cup holders: Most convertible seats and booster seats offer cup holders for your child’s bottle, sippy cup or snack.
 This comes in handy so you don’t have to reach into the backseat as often when driving.

-What types of car seats are there?
+Types of car seats

 Infant car seats

-These seats are designed and safety rated for newborn babies weighing from about 5 to around 20 to 30 pounds and measuring up to 32 inches .
+These seats are designed and safety rated for newborn babies weighing from about 5 to around 20 to 30 pounds and measuring up to 32 inches.
 Infant car seats must be installed rear-facing in your vehicle.
 Typically, they come with a base that can be installed and left in the vehicle, while the seat itself can be easily snapped in and out of the base for easy removal.

 Convertible car seat